tonusp/NaNo2016/A_Book_of_Changes.md

 # Chapter Twenty-Five     The Jade Empress

-LORD PROTECTOR DISAPPEARS!
+> ## LORD PROTECTOR DISAPPEARS!

-PanGlobal Media Corp confirmed today that their proprietor Lord Marduk has not been seen since leaving his South Bank office four days ago.
+> PanGlobal Media Corp confirmed today that their proprietor Lord Marduk has not been seen since leaving his South Bank office four days ago.
 Marduk left the building in company with an unknown white male, with a heavily bruised face, who appeared to be wearing Chinese dress.
 After giving instructions to his staff that he would let them know his whereabouts in due course, Marduk apparently ordered one of his cars and drove off with his companion in the direction of Westminster.

-The car stopped in Whitehall where Marduk told his chauffeur to deliver a package to 10, Downing Street.
+> The car stopped in Whitehall where Marduk told his chauffeur to deliver a package to 10, Downing Street.
 While he was doing this, the other man got into the driver's seat and the vehicle drove off at high speed in the direction of Trafalgar Square, and has not been seen since.

-Police and security forces have been conducting a nationwide search for the missing car.
+> Police and security forces have been conducting a nationwide search for the missing car.
 The Prime Minister, Sir Michael Grove, insisted that although the Lord Protector was an indispensable part of the Government of Great-Again Britain, his temporary absence was not a national emergency.
 The business of Government was continuing as before, and there was no need to panic.

-The FTSE index fell by 18% at the opening of trading, but recovered slightly by the close.
+> The FTSE index fell by 18% at the opening of trading, but recovered slightly by the close.

 -----

-In the Middle of Nowhere, they all gathered to welcome the Empress Elect.
+IN THE MIDDLE OF NOWHERE, they all gathered to welcome the Empress Elect.
 Joseph had arrived in the small hours of the morning with his passenger fast asleep in the back of the car, after the emotional tsunami he had undergone in his room in the Dark Tower.
 They had both then slept for almost twenty-four hours.
 The others who had also been detained arrived soon afterwards.
 They had been released on Marduk's instructions, just before he left the building, and had been given two vehicles in which they drove themselves to the rendezvous.

 Sonja and Ingrid came, with Jade and her son, on the following morning, when everyone in the house had rested, washed away the dirt and some of the fear of their ordeal, dressed and eaten.
 Marduk was still in his room, eating his breakfast.
 The others were all gathered in the hall, standing, as Sonja opened the door and Jade Clarke walked in.
 They knelt as one.